industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ## Start Simulation and add variables to IE Data Service

-- By clicking on the timestamp node (green marked) the simulation is startet.
+- By clicking on the timestamp node (green marked) the simulation is started.
-- First the metadata is sended and afterwards recorded values in the included CSV-File are going to be published on the databus every 100ms.
+- First the metadata is sent and afterwards recorded values in the included CSV-File are going to be published on the databus every 100ms.

 <p align="center"><kbd><img src="graphics/08StartSimulation.PNG" /></kbd></p>

-- Now Go back to the IE Data Service app and create an new Child Asset in the three point menue (red marked).
+- Now Go back to the IE Data Service app and create a new ‘Child Asset’ in the three point menu (red marked).
 - On the right side you have the option to add multiple variables to your asset (green marked)
 - Now Select the previously defined adapter (blue marked)
-- Add all six vaiables by slecting the checkboxes and save the configuration
+- Add all six variables by selecting the checkboxes and save the configuration

 <p align="center"><kbd><img src="graphics/09AddTagsToDataService.PNG" /></kbd></p>